DeadMark

 What ships together

 C2PA when available.
-DeadMark verification even when it isn’t.
+DeadMark verification even when it is not.

-We support standards-based provenance (including C2PA) where it helps, but our verification workflow is not dependent on a manifest surviving the entire content journey.
-DeadMark uses its own operator workflow, embedded UID signal, and timestamped internal logs to preserve traceability when external metadata is removed.
+We support standards-based provenance (including C2PA), but verification does not depend on a manifest surviving the full content journey.
+DeadMark uses an embedded UID signal plus timestamped internal logs to preserve traceability.

 Generate / ingest media

-Media enters the DeadMark workflow through our own operator workflow and pipeline controls.
+Media enters the DeadMark workflow through our operator pipeline.
 C2PA can be attached when present, but generation and verification do not depend on it.

 Embed UID + internal logs

 DeadMark embeds a source-linked UID signal and records decode/verification context in internal logs.
-This gives us continuity even when external metadata is incomplete or stripped.
+This keeps continuity even when external metadata is stripped.

 C2PA provenance layer

-C2PA manifests are additive and useful for standards-based provenance workflows.
-We surface them in review outputs when available, but they are not the only proof path.
+C2PA manifests are additive and useful for standards-based provenance.
+We surface them in review output when available, but they are not the only proof path.

 Recover, verify, and audit

-Verification can use embedded UID recovery, decode evidence overlays, and timestamped internal audit logs.
-If C2PA is stripped, the embedded signal and logs can still support triage and traceability workflows.
+Verification uses embedded UID recovery, decode overlays, and timestamped internal logs.
+If C2PA is missing, the embedded signal and logs still support traceability.

 Why we show both C2PA and internal evidence

-Standards matter for interoperability.
-Embedded forensic signals and internal logs matter for resilience.
-Showing both helps buyers understand the full verification workflow without exposing proprietary embedding details.
+Standards help interoperability.
+Embedded signals and internal logs add resilience.
+Showing both gives a complete verification path without exposing proprietary internals.

 Roadmap note